pripinheiro/go-barber-mobile/README.md

 ## Goal

 Project created to study React Native and TypeScript.
-Using concepts of hooks, props, asyncStorage and styled-components.
+Using concepts of hooks, props, Async Storage, Context API and styled-components.

 ## _Preview_